supahgreg/cf-for-k8s/docs/platform_operators/networking/networking-metrics-and-monitoring.md

 One goal you might have when monitoring is to ensure that requests are being served and that the components are not becoming overloaded.

-## Dataplane Monitoring
+## Data plane monitoring

-Significant changes in the number or size of requests is a sign that load on the cluster is changing and the ingress-gateways might need to be scaled.
-Because Istio configures Envoy to output data plane metrics, it is possible to measure the global dataplane load across all Envoys.
+Significant changes in the number or size of requests is a sign that load on the cluster is changing and the Istio ingress-gateways might need to be scaled.
+Because Istio configures Envoy to output data plane metrics, it is possible to measure the global data plane load across all Envoys.

 1. The following query will return the rate of requests per second across all Envoy proxies configured by Istio: